philzook58/philzook58.github.io/_posts/2021-02-07-javascript-automated-proving.md

 It also has a fairly declarative reading as a nondeterminstic match statement that tries each match in turn.
 Another interesting one is to consider `:-` to be the horizontal bar of an inference rule.

 One model of the state of a prolog execution is as a sequent.
 The trace of prolog execution is is a sequent style proof.
-See [Nadathur and Miller](https://www.amazon.com/Programming-Higher-Order-Logic-Dale-Miller/dp/052187940X) Or Frank Pfenning's [notes](http://www.cs.cmu.edu/~fp/courses/15317-f17/) for more
+See [Nadathur and Miller](https://www.amazon.com/Programming-Higher-Order-Logic-Dale-Miller/dp/052187940X) or Frank Pfenning's [notes](http://www.cs.cmu.edu/~fp/courses/15317-f17/) for more

 Notable tricks from the [Jens Otten](http://jens-otten.de/tutorial_cade19/) tutorial (which I highly recommend):
 1. Invertible rules.
 Rules that are reversible (in what sense?) can be eagerly applied.
 Use cuts !